balenaucigasa/Gems-of-War/README.md

 You get +3 Gems

-You get +1 Gold Keys
+You get +5 Gold Keys

-Get Extra Turn